dolio/temple-tools/transmute-tab-to-text/README.md

 [Temple+](https://github.com/GrognardsFromHell/TemplePlus).
 Then you can verify that your own work conforms to the strictures of the tool, which is likely much more feasible.
-It's also likely that your own work actually does conform to the tool's expectations, and many of the failing ToEE lines are nonsense.
+It's also likely that your own work actually does conform to the tool's expectations, as many of the failing ToEE lines are nonsense.

 ## Suported formats